 The kitchen was freshened up with a simple piece of art, some favourite recipe books and a few flowers on the window sill.
 It doesn’t take much to give your space a new feel…just shop your home!

 The kitchen island feels cheerful with fragrant blooms on the counter.
 It’s fun to arrange flowers yourself!
 Buying bulk bunches of fresh flowers from somewhere like Costco and mixing in reusable faux florals is a great way to make a large arrangement with little expense!

 Light a pretty candle or diffuse essential oils to add a cozy but fresh feeling to any space!

 The new year is an energizing time of resolutions and new beginnings.
-I keep my winter decor simple, but I like to add in pops of colour and a few new items to keep it fun.
-In the dining room, I added a little bit of colour by adding some pink throw pillows from my previously mentioned pillow closet!
-Pink is my favourite colour.
-And it’s always an appropriate addition at this time of year with Valentine’s Day on the horizon!
+I keep my winter décor simple, but I like to add in pops of colour and a few new items to keep it fun.
+In the dining room, I added a little bit of colour by adding some pink throw pillows.
+Pink is a fun fresh colour and it’s always an appropriate addition at this time of year with Valentine’s Day on the horizon!

 I usually start dreaming and scheming of my spring garden once the Christmas rush is over.
 Indoor bulbs allow you to start the gardening season early while the snow is still thick on the ground outside.

 I love Christmas lights and it’s always anti-climactic when they come down in January.
 I like to follow the Scandinavian example of fighting the winter blues by lighting up the entire house for the duration of winter.
 Placing twinkle lights and candles all over the house keeps it feeling sparkly and warm, even when it’s 40 below outside!